Self-Hosting

 The worker is open source.
 See the oz-agent-worker repository for source code, issues, and contribution guidelines.

-There are three ways to run the worker: via Docker (recommended), via go install, or by building from source.
+There are three ways to install the worker: via Docker (recommended), via go install, or by building from source.

 Set your API key